vsavalei/twostage/README.md

 F1 =~ 1*C1 + C2 + C3
 F2 =~ 1*C4 + C5 + C6
 F3 =~ 1*C7 + C8 + C9
+F1 ~~ F1
+F2 ~~ F2
+F3 ~~ F3
 '
 ```

+Unlike with traditional CFA/SEM models, for true latent variables (*not*
+composites), the user must set their metric and variances explicitly in
+the composite model syntax.
+Above, the first loading of each true latent
+variable (F1, F2, F3) is set to 1, and their variances are free.
+This is
+because the PIM model will be fit via the `lavaan` function, which
+assumes nothing. \[Eventually, we will add automated syntax to fix
+this?\] The `PIM_syntax` automation function *will* correlate all
+exogenous variables in the model by default, so it is not necessary to
+specify, e.g., `F1 ~~ F2` in the composite model syntax (though it
+doesn’t hurt).
+In general, the user should aim to specify the composites
+model as explicitly and thoroughly as possible.

 To fit this composite model using the item-level methods in this
 package, the specification of a $27 \times 9$ matrix $C$ assigning